 Admittedly, there are a ton of moving parts in order to execute those tactics and stay active on those channels, but we’ll get to that in a minute.

 For now, here’s a brief snapshot of the tactics we use to drive our eBook marketing strategy forward:

 As you can see, social ads, blog posts, remarketing, email, social media, and PPC all work together in unison to help drive as many interested people as possible into our marketing funnel.
-These tactics, along with our main goal, are an eBook marketing strategy.
+These tactics, along with our main goal, are a great marketing strategy.

-So, those six tactics at the top of the marketing funnel – are you thinking they’re too much?
+So, those six tactics at the top of the marketing funnel – do you think they’re too much?
 Heck no!

 We discussed overuse earlier, but when each tactic has an active purpose and doesn’t put your team on overload (this is a huge no-no), then fire away!
 In fact, we use even more tactics during the re-engagement process when a lead doesn’t download the eBook (but we can’t give away all our secrets, so that’s a story for another day).

-Ah, the most important phase of any marketing strategy: execution.
+Ah, the most important part of any marketing strategy is execution.
 More than the strategy and tactics phases, this is where things can go awry, mainly because it involves the doing.